-- No More Chocolate-covered Broccoli: Collaboration between Game Designers and Historians is Key—a transcription of a talk Mir gave during a panel presentation of her work on Play the Past; using examples of “serious games” analyzed on Play the Past, Mir covers, in a series of salient points, the successes and pitfalls of museum curator / game designer collaboration, and suggestion on how to augment and improve these collaborations.
+- No More Chocolate-covered Broccoli: Collaboration between Game Designers and Historians is Key—a transcription of a talk Mir gave during a panel presentation of her work on Play the Past; using examples of “serious games” analyzed on Play the Past, Mir covers, in a series of salient points, the successes and pitfalls of museum curator / game designer collaboration, and suggestions on how to augment and improve these collaborations.

 The New Voices

 The following writers joined Play the Past during Trevor Owens’ and Shawn Graham’s editorship of the blog.

 At the time of joining Play the Past in mid-2013, Peter Christiansen was about to embark on a PhD in Communication at the University of Utah.
 A former student of Rob MacDougall, he had been a member of the broader community of scholars engaging with Play the Past authors through comments, Twitter, and his own blog before joining the site.
 Perhaps the first contributor to bring a formal game studies background to the blog, Christiansen went on to write several thought-provoking articles on the representation of technological progress—and techno-culture in general—in strategy games.